 Exploration and evaluation expenses for the year ended December 31, 2023 were \$49.8 million, compared to \$144.6 million for the same period in 2022.
-The decrease of \$94.8 million was primarily due to the recognition of cost representing the fair value of Allseas Warrant of \$69.9 million, a reduction of \$21.6 million on environmental studies as the collector test was completed in 2022 partially offset by the monitoring work on the NORI Area D collector test which was carried out in the fourth quarter of 2023, a reduction of \$17.8 million on the PMTS and a reduction of \$3.5 million in share based compensation cost as the cost of the LTIP options with specific market capitalization vesting conditions was fully amortized in 2022.
+The decrease of \$94.8 million was primarily due to the recognition of cost representing the fair value of Allseas Warrant of \$69.9 million, a reduction of \$21.6 million on environmental studies as the collector test was completed in 2022 partially offset by the monitoring work on the NORI Area D collector test which was carried out in the fourth quarter of 2023, a reduction of \$17.8 million on the PMTS and a reduction of \$3.5 million in share based compensation cost as the cost of the LTIP options with specific market capitalization vesting conditions was fully amortized in 2022 in addition to the decrease in the amortization cost of STIP sign-up options granted in 2021, and reduced exploration activities in 2023.
 This was partially offset by an increase in mining, technological and process development of \$13.0 million due to engineering work which commenced in the fourth quarter of 2022, an increase of \$2.2 million in exploration labor costs mainly attributable to an increase in headcount, an increase of \$1.9 million on Sponsorship, Training and Stakeholder Engagement cost and an increase of \$1.3 million on prefeasibility work.